jtcdbob/markdown_test/README.md

     * The reducer examines each edge in the input list and see if the edge belongs to the `influx` or(and) the `efflux` set, as well as compiling a `nodes` set from the list.

+4. Notes on running the files

+    * Make sure the file path is correctly configured to the S3 file before compiling.

+    * Make sure to use the java with matching version to the one hadoop accepts.

 ### Results

 Results for simple pagerank: